-To determine which extension events are currently selected from a given window, use XGetSelectedExtensionEvents.
+To determine which extension events are currently selected from a given window, use XGetSe-lectedExtensionEvents.

-int XGetSelectedExtensionEvents(display, window, this_client_count, this_client, all_clients_count, all_clients)

-Window window;

-int this_client_count; / RETURN /

-XEventClass this_client; / RETURN /

-int all_clients_count; / RETURN /

-XEventClass all clients; / RETURN /

-window Specifies the ID of the window from which the client wishes to receive events.

-this client count

-Returns the number of elements in the this_client list.

-this_client Returns a list of XEventClasses that specify which events are selected by this client.

-all clients count

-Returns the number of elements in the all_clients list.

-all_clients Returns a list of XEventClasses that specify which events are selected by all clients.
+int XGetSelectedExtensionEvents(display, window, this_client_count, this_client, display Specifies the connection to the X server. window Specifies the ID of the window from which the client wishes to receive events. this_client_co • mus_enem_eet Returns the number of elements in the this_client list. this_client Returns a list of XEventClasses that specify which events are selected by this client. all_clients_count Returns the number of elements in the all_clients list. all_clients Returns a list of XEventClasses that specify which events are selected by all clients.

 XGetSelectedExtensionEvents returns pointers to two event class arrays.
 One lists the extension events selected by this client from the specified window.
 The other lists the extension events selected by all clients from the specified window.
-This information is analogous to that returned in your_event_mask and all_event_masks of the XWindowAttributes structure when an XGetWindowAttributes request is made.
+This information is analogous to that returned in your\event\mask and all\event\masks of the XWindowAttributes structure when an XGetWindowAttributes request is made.
 To free the two arrays returned by this function, use XFree.